chinamike65/hugo-tuolesi/content/book6/book6en.md

 If you can think like this in your heart: how good it is for my brother to keep getting rich like this, how good his health is, how good it is to be smooth and prosperous.

-If you can make your mind like this, then you have truly attained Fa-rectification.
+If you can make your mind like this, then you have truly attained Dharma-rectification.

-If you haven't been able to initiate this kind of thought, you just haven't gotten the Fa-rectification yet, and chanting mantras is just the stuff of the skin.
+If you haven't been able to initiate this kind of thought, you just haven't gotten the Dharma-rectification yet, and chanting mantras is just the stuff of the skin.

 In fact, reciting mantras is to help people understand these principles, and it is also a blessing to generate this kind of motivation.

 When you truly get joy, you will never go bankrupt, you will never get sick, you will always be healthy, and all your happiness will never be lost.

-Section 4 May all sentient beings stay away from love, hatred, relatives and estrangements, and live in equal homes The fourth of the four immeasurable heart texts is: May all sentient beings stay away from love, hatred, relatives and estrangements, and live in equal equanimity.
+Section 4 - May all sentient beings stay away from love, hatred, relatives and estrangements, and live in equal homes

+The fourth of the four immeasurable heart texts is:

+May all sentient beings stay away from love, hatred, relatives and estrangements, and live in equal equanimity.

 This is heartbreak.